 This is a guest post from Mark Canlas.
 Mark has almost ten years of experience as an economist and has worked with the National Economic Development Authority and the Senate of the Philippines.
 He is currently the economic attaché of the British Embassy of the Philippines.

-He also owns a chain of college review centers and is a popular lecturer.
+He also owns a chain of UPCAT and college review centers and is a popular lecturer.